 Remember when you were little and you used to play outside for hours on end?
 Or maybe you’d be inside in a playroom pretending to be a teacher or an astronaut or a princess?
+Or you would be enjoying watching videos for babies with your parent?
 When children engage in play, they’re do much more than entertaining themselves.
 They’re learning and growing; they’re turning into well-adjusted human beings.
 During play, kids naturally learn concepts such as sharing, cooperation, negotiation, conflict resolution, camaraderie, and physical skills.
 Play helps children experience empathy and determine which course of action to take in any given situation.

 From 1981-1997 there was a 25% reduction in free play for 6-8 year olds while homework more than doubled.
 When the brain is not allowed to rest between learning segments, brain chemicals, called neurotransmitters, can become depleted.
 Because of this, it becomes frustrating and much more difficult for the child to make connections from one neuron to the next neuron.